Vaib3099/Hospital-Patient-Directory/README.md

 1) Install and run Xampp Server.
 2) Go to "C:\xampp\htdocs" and clone this repository.
-2) Start Apache and Mysql services on Xampp.
+3) Start Apache and Mysql services on Xampp.
-3) Go to "http://localhost/phpmyadmin/" and create a new Database named "hospital_manage".
+4) Go to "http://localhost/phpmyadmin/" and create a new Database named "hospital_manage".
-4) Open project in code editor like VSCode.
+5) Open project in code editor like VSCode.
-5) Open terminal and go to project directory.
+6) Open terminal and go to project directory.

+6) Now run command to install node modules

+npm install <br>
+npm run build

 6) run commands to migrate table schema in database.